 2. Once you return home after the surgery.
 Reclining in bed or on the sofa , Minimizing activity.
 Read your doctor’s written instructions, No need for ice packs.
-You may shower and spend more time walking on the second day.
+You may a quick shower in the evening of the second day.

-3. The athletic supporter should be worn for at least the first 24 hours or whenever you are up and around for the next 2 days, during sports for the next 7 days.
+3. The athletic supporter should be worn for the first 2 days.
 Heavy lifting or vigorous physical activity should be avoided for 1 week.

 4. Two days after the procedure, you may return to office work and regular activities.
-Since no incision is made, a follow-up visit is not required.
+A follow-up visit is not required.

-5. You may have sexual intercourse 1 week after the procedure.
+5. You may have sexual intercourse with protection 1 week after the procedure.
 It is uncommon but normal to have some blood in the semen or mild pain for the first few ejaculations.

-7. If you experience pain or discomfort, you may take ibuprofen (Advil) 200mg 3 or 4 tablets, 3 times a day with food, and acetaminophen (Tylenol) 2 tablets every 4 hours.
-If you experience increasing pain, please contact us at 952-922-2151.
+7. If you experience pain or discomfort, you may take ibuprofen (Advil) 200mg 3 tablets, 3 times a day with food, and acetaminophen (Tylenol) 2 tablets every 4 hours.
+If you experience increasing pain, please contact us at 952-922-9999.

 8. Infection is very uncommon following the no-scalpel vasectomy procedure.
-Contact Dr. Shu if you notice excessive redness, tenderness, warmth or drainage from your surgical site.
+Contact us if you notice excessive redness, tenderness, warmth or drainage from your surgical site.

 9. Some men develop a small, tender nodule where the vas was cut.
 These sperm granulomas can produce discomfort, but almost always resolve spontaneously.
 You can have the site re-examined if you are concerned.

 b.
-If you live and work far from our clinic, we will provide you with a mailer so you can send us a semen sample by mail, at least twelve weeks and 20 ejaculations after your vasectomy.
+If you live and work far from our clinic, we will provide you with a mailer so you can send us a semen sample by mail (for both offices).